anggoro-bimo/HousePriceEDA_Bimo/README.md

 This work is inspired by my final assignment in the Data Wrangling course at [Pacmann Academy](https://pacmann.io/), I got a 100/100 mark on this assignment.
 I enjoyed my time while I was working on the assignment, even though I also did the additional problem, so I revisited it to improve the problem comprehension, polish the code-writing, and rewrite it in English.

-This repository consists of three folders, the original work is labeled as r.-IdfN-wrangling-8, and the latest work is HousePriceEDA_Bimo, so I can document my progress in working on the same dataset with different problem approach.
+This repository consists of three folders :file_folder:, the original work is labeled as r.-IdfN-wrangling-8, and **the latest work is HousePriceEDA_Bimo**, so I can document my progress in working on the same dataset with different problem approach.
 I practice a lot of the course material in working on this notebook, especially from the Data Wrangling and Data Visualization courses.

 The most notable progress in my code is how I rewrite the code more efficiently so it can be written in fewer lines of code.